Upwards of 7 inches of rain causes flooding in Dallas

 Roads across North Texas are experiencing backups due to weather-related concerns.

-According to Fort Worth Fire, crews are responding to 25 high water investigations.
+According to Fort Worth Fire, crews are responding to 133 high water investigations since Sunday evening.

+Fort Worth Police tweeted Monday morning that drivers should avoid driving on Forest Park from I-30 to Weatherford Street as Trinity River levels were overflowing onto the road.

+In Tarrant County, Oncor said there were more than 6,900 customers without power.

 Remember: As it's difficult to determine the depth of flooding on roads, officials recommend drivers never proceed through pools with their cars.
 In situations where that's unavoidable, here's what officials recommend you do.